 - <distribution>, string, required field, name of the distribution that is associated to this variable.
 Its name needs to be contained in the <Distributions> block explained in Section 11.
-Note: Alternatively, this node must be ommitted if the <function> node is supplied. - <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
-Its name needs to be contained in the <functions> block explained in Section 17.
+In addition, if NDDistribution is used, the attribute dim is required.
+Note: Alternatively, this node must be omitted if the <function> node is supplied.

+- <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
+Its name needs to be contained in the <functions> block explained in Section 18.
+This function must implement a method named "evaluate".
 Note: Alternatively, this node must be ommitted if the <distribution> node is supplied.

-Because of the tight coupling between the Sampler and the ROM in stochastic collocation for generalized polynomial chaos, the Sampler needs access to the ROM via the assembler do determine the polynomials, quadratures, and importance weights to use in each dimension (see 16.3.2).
+Because of the tight coupling between the Sampler and the ROM in stochastic collocation for generalized polynomial chaos, the Sampler needs access to the ROM via the assembler do determine the polynomials, quadratures, and importance weights to use in each dimension (see 17.3.2).